 Members

-Sheryl Staub-French, PhD, PEng, is a Professor of Civil Engineering and Associate Dean of Equity, Diversity & Inclusion (EDI) at the University of British Columbia (UBC).
-She is Director of the BIM TOPiCS Lab where she leads research to support the digital delivery of sustainable building projects through the collaborative use of building information modeling (BIM).
-She has contributed more than 100 papers in leading journals and conferences on BIM and topics related to the technological and organizational issues associated with its implementation.
-As Associate Dean, she helps to lead the engineering outreach program Geering Up!, which promotes engineering and STEM skills to kids and youth, parents and teachers.
-She also leads EDI initiatives in the Faculty to enhance the diverse representation of students in engineering, and to cultivate inclusive spaces and experiences that support all members of the community.
+Sheryl Staub-French, Ph.D., P.Eng., is a Professor of Civil Engineering and former Associate Dean of Equity, Diversity & Inclusion (EDI) at the University of British Columbia (UBC).
+She leads research to support the digital delivery of sustainable building projects through the collaborative use of Building Information Modelling (BIM).
+She has contributed over 100 papers to leading journals and conferences on BIM and related topics, addressing technological and organizational issues associated with its implementation.
+As Associate Dean, she helped lead the engineering outreach program Geering Up!, which promotes engineering and STEM skills to children, youth, parents, and teachers.
+She also leads EDI initiatives in the Faculty to enhance the diverse representation of engineering students and cultivate inclusive spaces and experiences that support all community members.

 Collaborators